EnricoCecchini/Image_Reshaper/README.md

 # Image_Resizer
-Python script to resize images into square shape without cropping
+Python script to reshape images into square shape without cropping

 Disclaimer: Code from https://note.nkmk.me/en/python-pillow-add-margin-expand-canvas/ was used to add padding to image